 Spice bag (or Spice box)

 This has been a recent addition to the Irish culinary scene, inspired by Asian cuisine.
 It can be found in many takeaways across Ireland and has become incredibly popular.
 A spice bag consists of deep-fried fries, green and red peppers, sliced chili’s, batter-fried balls of chicken or chicken strips, and various spices.
-It was voted Ireland's favorite takeaway dish in 2015 by ‘Just Eat National Takeaway Awards’.
+It was voted Ireland's favorite takeaway dish in 2015 by the ‘Just Eat National Takeaway Awards’.

 This isn’t misspelled, it is actually a doughy, white bread roll which is very popular in Counties Waterford and Kilkenny in the south-west of Ireland.
 It was originally created in County Wexford and is a regular addition to an Irish breakfast.
 Only four bakeries in Ireland are still baking blaas.